 Whether you’re a string player in an orchestra or a quartet, a vibraphone player from a jazz quintet, a classical vocalist, a contemporary singer-songwriter who sings at home or an electric guitarist who’s just played their first heavy metal gig, AYM welcomes you to apply.

 Composers are also very welcome and have the opportunity to experience working with many different instruments in workshop settings.

-We ask that all AYM’s are available for all provisional dates as below, and will be invited to attend a selection at the start of the academic year:
+We ask that all AYM’s are available for all confirmed dates as below, and will be invited to attend a selection at the start of the academic year:

 22-24 August 2022, Induction activity